Bayhorse Silver (CVE:BHS) Shares Up 33.3% – What’s Next?

-Bayhorse Silver Inc. (CVE:BHS – Get Free Report)’s stock price was up 33.3% during trading on Saturday .
+Shares of Bayhorse Silver Inc. (CVE:BHS – Get Free Report) rose 33.3% during trading on Saturday .
 The company traded as high as C$0.09 and last traded at C$0.08.
-Approximately 1,629,736 shares changed hands during mid-day trading, an increase of 373% from the average daily volume of 344,819 shares.
+Approximately 1,629,736 shares traded hands during trading, an increase of 373% from the average daily volume of 344,819 shares.
 The stock had previously closed at C$0.06.

-In other news, Senior Officer Graeme O’neill sold 2,000,000 shares of the business’s stock in a transaction on Monday, October 21st.
-The shares were sold at an average price of C$0.04, for a total transaction of C$80,000.00.
-4.74% of the stock is owned by corporate insiders.
+In other news, Senior Officer Graeme O’neill sold 650,000 shares of Bayhorse Silver stock in a transaction that occurred on Wednesday, October 16th.
+The shares were sold at an average price of C$0.04, for a total transaction of C$26,000.00.
+Corporate insiders own 4.74% of the company’s stock.

 About Bayhorse Silver